-This updates previous COVID-19 guidance published in March 2020.
+This update (September 2021) follows previous COVID-19 guidance published in March 2020 and updated in November 2020.
 It applies to staff and students (undergraduate, taught post-graduate, and post-graduate researchers).

 Research in the UK

-In accordance with Government advice and University policy on reducing social contact, the University Research Ethics Committee has agreed the following measures for non-clinical research involving human participants, effective immediately:
+In accordance with Government advice (that research can take place from beyond level 0 and levels 0-4 provided it is done safely and according to the rules) and University policy on reducing social contact, the University Research Ethics Committee has agreed the following measures for non-clinical research involving human participants, effective immediately:

-- Where possible, researchers must conduct research remotely.
+- It is recommended that where possible, researchers should conduct research remotely or undertake other forms of research (e.g., secondary data analysis).
 Ethical approval should be sought in the normal way.
-Face to face research will only be approved exceptionally and where it does not expose participants and researchers to unnecessary risks.
+Face to face research will be considered where it does not expose participants and researchers to unnecessary risks.

 Researchers from the University of Dundee travelling overseas to carry out research